DanielTeruel/ad-migration-azure/04-iac/bicep/README.md

 ![Bicep File Created](./screenshots/03_bicep_file_created.png)

-The generated `main.bicep` contains all resource definitions from the original ARM template translated into Bicep syntax.
+The generated `template.bicep` contains all resource definitions from the original ARM template translated into Bicep syntax.
 Key differences from ARM JSON:

 - No `"$schema"` or `"contentVersion"` headers required
 - Resource declarations use `resource` keyword instead of nested JSON